 It turns out that's not true.

-You know, that one of those charity, charitable causes, happened to be her husband's lifestyle.
+You know, that one of those charitable causes happened to be her husband's lifestyle.

 Bill Clinton receives expensive gifts, is personally paid by sponsors of the Clinton Global Initiative.

-Band appeared frustrated that he was forced to sign a conflict of interest policy for his role at the at the foundation as a member and and as a CGI board member and advisor to the Clinton Foundation while Clinton did not.
+Band appeared frustrated that he was forced to sign a conflict of interest policy for his role at the foundation as a member and as a CGI board member and advisor to the Clinton Foundation, while Clinton did not.

-And um, you know, he said oddly William Jefferson Clinton doesn't have to sign such a document, even though he is personally paid by three donors and sponsors and gets many expensive gifts from them.
+And, you know, he said, oddly, William Jefferson Clinton doesn't have to sign such a document, even though he is personally paid by three donors and sponsors and gets many expensive gifts from them.

 And some of that are at home, et cetera.